adriaaula/dada2_guidelines/README.md

 For everything to work properly, all scripts have to be submitted from the root directory of your project (`dada_guidelines/` in this case).
 That is, the jobs have to be run (sent to the cluster) from the root directory, not from `scripts/preprocessing`.
 For each step, a bash script named `XX_run` is in the `scripts/preprocessing`.
-This is the script with the SLURM header that has to be runned.
+This is the script with the SLURM header that has to be run.

 ## Previous step